Replace A Dead Node in My High Availability Cluster

 high availability

-In my previous blogs [1][2], I’ve introduced my high available cluster setup.
-It works really well: when 1 of the 3 nodes is down, the service either continue to be online, or can be recovered rather quickly (in the case I set service replica to 1 to not wasting the resource).
-However, in the beginning of this year, one node is down not because of regular updates or temporary shutdown for maintenance, but because its system disk is dead.
+In my previous blogs [1][2], I’ve introduced my high availability cluster setup.
+It works really well: when 1 of the 3 nodes is down, the service either continues to be online, or can be recovered rather quickly (in the case I set service replica to 1 to avoid wasting the resource).
+However, in the beginning of this year, one node went down not because of regular updates or temporary shutdown for maintenance, but because its system disk died.
 While it’s annoying to replace the disk and bring it back, it’s actually a good opportunity to verify a dead node can be replaced in my setup.
 So I will note the steps down in this article.
 This will be a short one but it shows how easy it is.

 The dead disk is the system disk.
 It has the OS, but also has the data for CockroachDB and ElasticSearch.
 However, since the data for CockroachDB and ElasticSearch is replicated across the cluster, it can be recovered from other machines.

-The machine also has a separate disk for CephFS but that disk is not lost.
-The data in CephFS is also replicated so should be able to recover from other machines as well even if it’s dead.
+The machine also has a separate disk for CephFS but that disk was not lost.
+The data in CephFS is also replicated so should be able to recover from other machines as well even if it were dead.
 But it may need additional setup, like changing the disk uuid in Rook’s Kubernetes manifests.

 Why Not Recover From Backup?

-First of all, I don’t backup that often because I don’t feel the need considering the data is replicated.
-Another reason is, I setup this machine based on the usage of offsite online backup.
-Then I repurposed it to use in this HA cluster.
+First of all, I don’t back up that often because I don’t feel the need considering the data is replicated.
+Another reason is, I set up this machine based on the usage of offsite online backup.
+Then I repurposed it for use in this HA cluster.
 I want to change the secure boot setup because the threat model is different so it doesn’t need such complex boot setup, which is not supported very well by mainstream Linux without TPM 2.0.

 How to Recover?